bodsch/ansible-mpd/README.md

 ## Development,  Branches (Git Tags)

-The `master` Branch is my *Working Horse* includes the "latest, hot shit" and can be complete broken!
+The `main` Branch is my *Working Horse* includes the "latest, hot shit" and can be complete broken!

-If you want to use something stable, please use a [Tagged Version](https://github.com/bodsch/ansible-influxdb/tags)!
+If you want to use something stable, please use a [Tagged Version](https://github.com/bodsch/ansible-mpd/tags)!

 ## Configuration